Introduction

 Collaborative science

 We have the privilege of collaborating with a number of superb experimental laboratories at Harvard Medical School and its affiliated hospitals, as well as around the world.
-Our recent and current collaborators include Connie Cepko, George Daley, Steve Elledge, Konrad Hochedlinger, Mark Johnson, Mitzi Kuroda, Jordan Kreidberg, Bob Kingston, William Pu, Charlie Roberts, Chris Walsh, Fred Winston.
+Our recent and current collaborators include Connie Cepko, George Daley, Steve Elledge, Konrad Hochedlinger, Mark Johnson, Mitzi Kuroda, Jordan Kreidberg, Bob Kingston, William Pu, Charlie Roberts, Chris Walsh, and Fred Winston.

 Here are some consortium projects in which we are involved: